Etc. -- Dr. A. C. Duncombe's 1920 obituary

 Mrs. Joseph Nelles, Mrs. John Wallace, Mrs. Wm.
 Bowlby, Dr. A. O. Duncombe,

-David T. Duncombe, E. E. Duncombe, Mrs. Nelson Clark, Mrs. Lyman Chapin,
+David T. Duncombe, E. E. Duncombe,

 Dr. Charles and Tyrrell.

 Dr. Duncombe was born in Waterford in 1837.
 After leaving school here he was educated at Upper Canada College where he received his medical degree.
-He start to practice in Boston, about 60 years ago, and after remaining there three or four years came to Waterford and opened an office and was extended a good practice up until a few years ago when ill health prevented him from continuing.
+He started to practice in Boston, about 60 years ago, and after remaining there three or four years came to Waterford and opened an office and was extended a good practice up until a few years ago when ill health prevented him from continuing.

 The funeral, which was held on Tuesday afternoon, was largely attended by relatives and friends.
-The service was conducted by the pastor of the deceased, Rev. J. D. McLachlan, B.A., assisted by Revs.
-J. B. More and H. Wilkins.
-Interment took place in Greenwood.
+The service was conducted by the pastor of the deceased,

-Copyright 2012 John Cardiff
+Copyright 2012-2017 John Cardiff